 As you ascend you will pass through a verdant rainforest along the Kyambogho Ride where you can see the Mubuku Valley below you.

 You might see Colobus Monkeys, Blue Monkeys. at times you might even spot a Chimpanzee.
 Forest Elephant tracks may also be seen and again during rare occasions be seen.

-Birds are in abundance here and one of the favorite one is the Rwenzori Turaco.
-Keep a lookout for the colorful Three-Horned Chameleon
+Birds are in abundance here and one of the birders’ favourite ones is the Rwenzori Turaco.
+Keep a lookout for the colourful Three-Horned Chameleon

 Dinner – will take a bit of time to prepare here, it is good to have some snacks like granola bars and dried fruit with you to eat during your hike.
 Bottled water will be always available during your time on the Mahoma Trail.

 Day 3: Omuka Kizza Rest Camp to Lake Mahoma 3,515 meters

 After a hearty breakfast on this second day on the mountain hiking trail, our goal today is Mahoma Lake as we move along in the Bamboo and heather forest where we often follow in the footprints of Forest Elephant and we might even be able to watch them get a drink at the hot springs.

 We move along a ridge that takes us to the Rukenga Valley where you will see what is called Everlasting Flowers and Giant Lobelias that can grow up 8 meters plus in height.